What is Infrastructure as Code? Everything You Need to Know

 What Is Infrastructure as Code?

-It's beyond doubt that cloud computing has had a major impact on how institutions build, maintain, and scale technological and business-related products and services.
-And the ability to bring about the provision of servers, databases, and other infrastructure-related products has increased productivity levels.
-However, human error cannot be eliminated, especially as long as manual processes are still around.
+However, human error cannot be eliminated as long as manual processes are still around.
 One can also expect human errors and defects to be present when you launch cloud infrastructure by using the web app plugin buttons.
-The only way that these issues can be resolved is if we can bring about a level of automation into the entire infrastructure.
-And that's exactly where IaC comes into the picture.
+The only way these issues can be resolved is if we can bring about a level of automation into the entire infrastructure.
+And that's precisely where IaC comes into the picture.
 It automatically launches cloud foundations quickly, without any human errors.
 That alone has propelled IaC to the top of the technological options that businesses and corporations consider for their operations.

 What Infrastructure as Code Is Not

-Infrastructure as Code Principles
+Core Principles of Infrastructure as Code

-In the years since companies have implemented IaC, a few have been able to controller the art of doing it without much trouble.
-In other words, only a few companies have succeeded in finding the right tactical strategy to fit the concepts of IaC into their structure.
-So, it's obvious that there are a few wrong ways to implement IaC, and the end result of those ways is disaster.
-Many change-management experts usually try to fit IaC into their legacy and last generation tools.
+So, it's evident that there are a few wrong ways to implement IaC, and the end result of those ways is disaster.
+Many change-management experts usually try to fit IaC into their legacy and last-generation tools.
 To overcome these problems, you'd have to follow certain principles.
 So let's now discuss the nucleus of IaC.

 IaC should allow you to painlessly recreate any given chunk of an infrastructure.
 You should be able to rebuild without putting too much effort into it.
 It removes the ambiguity that could come in the form of risk or doubtfulness.
 And IaC instills confidence when it comes to provisioning new services and environments.

-Infrastructure as Code Challenges
+Common Challenges When Implementing Infrastructure as Code

 As you'd expect, there are a few stumbling blocks that you'd have to overcome before you go ahead with implementing IaC.
 Here are a few of those.

 Even if you consistently configure your servers at frequent intervals, you'll find that drifts in configuration can happen over time.
 A variety of things can cause this.
 Once you adhere to an IaC workflow to create something, you should also ensure that no foreign interference happens to it.
-When you want to modify something, it should be in compliance with your pre-established maintenance workflow.
-And if you make non-uniform changes to a similar group of systems, then some of them will be essentially different from the others, which could potentially result in a shift in configurations.

-Although the subsequent creation of machines would be through automation, the development of the initial parent code will be done manually.
-More often than not, wherever there's human work involved, there's always a possibility of minor errors creeping in inadvertently.
-This can happen despite your regular QA checks.
 These minor issues could prove to be crucial since, if you look at the big picture, such errors might also be in multiple machines created by means of automation.
 So you'll have to double-check your IaC-generating code because it's better to be safe than sorry.
 This calls for stricter, more rigorous testing processes and a well-defined, concrete auditing process, which can add to your overheads.

 Infrastructure as Code Best Practices